 With today’s available technology, there’s no reason to be relying on email and spreadsheets to handle your invoicing needs.
 This method works, of course, but also relies on manual data entry in the general ledger, which always has the potential for human error regardless of how well your AP department is trained.

-Purchasing software automates the process so you don’t have to spend time manually organising all the incoming invoices.
+Procure-to-Pay software automates the process so you don’t have to spend time manually organising all the incoming invoices.
+This process is called AP Automation.
 When an invoice comes in, it can be stored as an attachment or scanned image in the central database.
 Then, it can be searched and matched with the right purchase order in seconds.

 Save Money by Avoiding Late Fees